JuergenGutsch/blog/_source/_posts/2020-06-29-trying-orchard-core.md

 - Tag
 ---

-Since I while, I planned to try the Orchard Core Application Framework.
+Since I while I planned to try out the Orchard Core Application Framework.
 Back than I saw an awesome video where [Sébastien Ros](https://github.com/sebastienros) showed an early version of Orchard Core.
 If I remember right it was this ASP.NET Community Standup: [ASP.NET Community Standup - November 27, 2018 - Sebastien Ros on Headless CMS with Orchard Core](https://youtu.be/4o9zG17cfa0)

 ## Why a blog series

-Actually this post wasn't planned to be a series, but as usual the posts are getting longer and longer.
+Actually this post wasn't planned to be a series but as usual the posts are getting longer and longer.
 The more I write, the more came in mind to write about.
 Bloggers now this, I guess.
-So I needed to decide, whether I want to write a monster blog post or a small series.
+So I needed to decide, weather I want to write a monster blog post or a series of smaller posts.
 Maybe the later is easier to read and to write.

 ## What is Orchard Core?

 > Orchard Core is an open-source modular and multi-tenant application framework built with ASP.NET Core, and a content management system (CMS) built on top of that application framework.

 Orchard Core is not a new version of the Orchard CMS.
-It is a completely new thing, written in ASP.NET Core.
+It is a completely new thing written in ASP.NET Core.
 The Orchard CMS was designed as a CMS, but Orchard Core was designed to be an application framework that can be used to build a CMS, a blog or whatever you want to build.
 I really like the idea to have a framework like this.

 I don't want to repeat the stuff, that is already on the website.
 To learn more about it just visit it: [https://www.orchardcore.net/](https://www.orchardcore.net/)

 I had a look into the Orchard CMS, back then when I was evaluating a new blog.
-It was goo, but I didn't really feel confident.
+It was good, but I didn't really feel confident.

 Currently the RC2 is out since a couple of days and version 1 should be released in September 2020.
 The [roadmap](https://github.com/OrchardCMS/OrchardCore/wiki/Roadmap) already defines features for future releases.

 ## Let's have a first glimpse

 When I try a CMS or something like this, I try to follow the quick start guide.
-I want to start the application up to have first look and feel.
-As a .NET Core fanboy I decided to use the .NET CLI to run the application.
+I want to start the application up to have a first look and feel.
+As a .NET Core fan-boy I decided to use the .NET CLI to run the application.
 But first I have to clone the repository, to have a more detailed look later on and to run the sample application:

 ~~~shell
 git clone https://github.com/OrchardCMS/OrchardCore.git